kassiehamilton/WAPIAW2024/README.md

 # Source Code

+## `regression.py`
+Perform within-dataset linear mixed effects regressions and output regression statistics (including coefficient, variance, and raw and FDR-corrected p-value)

+## `utils_py/analysis.py`
+Includes helper functions used by `regression.py` which calculate statistics and run regression based on selected regression model

 ## `maps`
 `functional_dictionary.csv` and `structural_dictionary_new.csv`
+CSVs containing the mapping of each node/region to Yeo networks.

 ## `meta.py`
 Performs meta-analysis on outputs from individual dataset linear mixed effects regressions results (`regression.py`)

-CSVs containing the mapping of each node/region to Yeo networks.
+## `ANOVA_notebook.ipynb`
+Perform all ANOVAs on meta-analysis outputs

 # Visualization code (`code_for_figures`)